North Korea Releases 3 Americans As Pompeo's Visit Concludes

 Tony Kim was detained in April 2017 as he attempted to leave North Korea.
 He was an adjunct professor at the Pyongyang University of Science and Technology, or PUST, where he taught accounting, NPR's Laurel Wamsley reported in 2017.

 PUST is "the first and currently only privately-run university in the DPRK," the university says.
-The college was "founded in 2010 with donations from Christian groups," The Associated Press reports.
+The college was "founded in 2010 with donations from Christian groups," according to The Associated Press.

 A chancellor at the university said Tony Kim had also worked with an orphanage.